 - Select project alternatives and/or mitigation options. - Prepare real estate transactions and determine fair market property value. - Determine appropriate property management options. - Identify construction impacts and associated costs for mitigation and/or disposal of material. - Consider worker health and safety needs.

-WSDOT's policy is to follow the American Society for Testing and Materials (ASTM) E 1903-11 Standard Practice to the extent practical.
 Per the ASTM standard, field sampling and report writing should be performed only by or under the direct guidance of an Environmental Professional.

 447.05 Managing Liability During Real Estate Acquisition